consuldemocracy/installer/README.md

 ## Prerequisities

-A remote server with the supported distrubition
+A remote server with the supported distribution

 ```
 Ubuntu 16.04 x64